cicixgliamici/formal-quantum-validation/docs/TRUST_BOUNDARY.md

 threshold remain trusted.
 The numerical report alone is not a Lean or Coq certificate that Qiskit's transpiler preserves semantics.

-The separate exact-rewrite proof of concept narrows this limitation for circuits reduced solely by adjacent `H; H` cancellation.
+The separate exact-rewrite certificate narrows this limitation for circuits reduced solely by adjacent `H; H` cancellation.
 A backend-neutral JSON certificate embeds both checked IR endpoints and the rewrite positions.
 Lean checks equality for every input state; Coq checks equality of complete SQIR